Free-Utilities-for-Windows/WindowsCommands/README.md

 - Run all cleanup tasks
 - Change access rights for a specified file or directory
 - Analyze WiFi networks
+- Download YouTube videos and optionally convert to MP3 ****
+- Port Scanner

 ** The `Download images from a specified URL` command saves the images to the `My Pictures` folder.
 *** The `Get temperature` command may not work on many systems due to the hardware support
+**** The `Download YouTube videos and optionally convert to MP3` command works correctly only with a specific video quality (1: 360p Mp4).

 Many commands come with its own set of options that allow you to customize the command's behavior.